 Five Ways to Give Generously on a Small Budget

-We see a phrase like “give generously,” and it is so easy to immediately think it means we have to give a lot of money or an expensive gift.
+We see a phrase like “give generously,” and it’s easy to immediately feel overwhelmed.
 Here comes the stress!
 Here comes the obligation!
-Here comes just-a-little-bit of guilt if we feel we don’t have enough money to be generous.
-The truth is that generosity isn’t about the amount you give; it is about our heart.
+Here comes just a little bit of guilt if we feel we don’t have enough money to be generous.
+The truth is that generosity isn’t about the amount you give; it is about your heart.

-Generosity is an overflow in our lives as we walk with Jesus and see more and more of just how generous He is to us.
+Generosity is an overflow in our lives as we walk with Jesus and see more and more of His generosity to us.
 It is a way that we know our hearts are aligned with His.

 Generosity is also so much more than just giving money.
 Having a big bank account is not a requirement for you to be a generous person.